 These images are correctly achieved by doing a composite, this means that two images are put together to form one image, in both of the separate images the baby is being held or the prop they are in is being held and then the two images are put together to form one photo making it look like the baby is unsupported.

 I'm not telling you this so that you will book me, I am writing this because newborn safety in photography and in fact in general is so important to me.
-I have been fully trained in The Art of Newborn Photography and can instantly recognise when an image has been achieved without being a composite, for example if the background is heavily patterned.
+I have been fully trained in The Art of Newborn Photography by some of the UK's top newborn photographers and can instantly recognise when an image has been achieved without being a composite.

 If you are enquiring about booking a Newborn session with a photographer then please ask as many questions as you need in order to make sure the photographer is qualified enough to do the job.
-Ask how they achieve their images, are they DBS checked (used to be called CRB) are they insured, how long do they anticipate the session taking, 3-4 hours is a typical session and you do not want to be rushed, who did they train with, are they an approved member of the BANPAS (Baby and Newborn Photography Association) could you contact the person who they were trained by and check.
-All these questions are an absolute must to ensure your babies safety before you commit to a photographer for your newborns photographs.
+Ask how they achieve their images, are they DBS checked (used to be called CRB) are they insured, how long do they anticipate the session taking, 2-4 hours is a typical full session and you do not want to be rushed, who did they train with.
+All these questions are an absolute must to ensure your babies safety before you commit to a photographer for your newborn baby's photographs.

 Remember just because someone is an excellent portrait photographer does not make them qualified enough to safely pose your newborn baby.
 It really scares me that there are so many photographers offering this service to parents when they have no clue about the safety factors, they are putting many babies at risk from potential serious injury.